Next Start

 This can be made much easier with formal welding training.
 Some employers may also prefer formally trained welders for their technical experience, as they may require less on-the-job training for entry-level welding roles than those without technical training.

-Students in our 36-week Welding Technology training program learn four different types of welding!
-Completing our welding courses can help graduates pursue careers in the industry since they may be more familiar with critical welding safety procedures and capable of producing successful welds – and therefore avoid welding porosity.1
+Students in our 36-week Welding Technology training program are taught four different types of arc welding methods!
+Completing our welding courses will prepare graduates to pursue careers in the industry since they may be more familiar with critical welding safety procedures and capable of producing successful welds – and therefore avoid welding porosity.

 Read more: What is Welding Burnback?